 Our research operations produce hazardous waste products, which include chemicals and radioactive and biological materials.
 We are subject to a variety of federal, state and local regulations relating to the use, handling, storage and disposal of these materials.
 Although we believe that our safety procedures for handling and disposing of these materials comply with applicable legal regulations, the risk of accidental contamination or injury from these materials cannot be eliminated.
 We generally contract with third parties for the disposal of such substances and store our low-level radioactive waste at our facilities until the materials are no longer considered radioactive.
 We may be required to incur further costs to comply with current or future environmental and safety regulations.
 In addition, although we carry insurance, in the event of accidental contamination or injury from these materials, we could be held liable for any damages that result and any such liability could exceed our insurance coverage and other resources.

 The loss of members of our management team could substantially disrupt our business operations.

 Our success depends to a significant degree on the continued individual and collective contributions of our management team.
 The members of our management team are at-will employees, and we do not maintain any key-person life insurance policies except for on the life of Gregory Demopulos, M.D., our president, chief executive officer, chief medical officer and chairman of the board of directors.
 We agreed to enter into a new employment agreement with Dr. Demopulos by May 1, 2009.
 Although we have not yet entered into a new employment agreement with Dr. Demopulos, we and Dr. Demopulos intend to do so.
 Our compensation committee intends to review all components of his compensation, including his cash and equity compensation, in connection with the determination of the terms of his new employment agreement.
-If we are unable to enter into a new agreement with Dr. Demopulos to certain severance benefits.
+If we are unable to enter into a new agreement with Dr. Demopulos because of our actions or omissions, he could claim that we are in material breach of his current employment agreement, which may entitle Dr. Demopulos to certain severance benefits.
 See "Management - Executive Compensation - Potential Payment upon Termination or Change in Control" in our Registration Statement on Form S-1, as amended, for more information.
 Losing the services of any key member of our management team, whether from death or disability, retirement, competing offers or other causes, could delay execution of our business strategy, cause us to lose a strategic partner, or otherwise materially affect our operations.

 We rely on highly skilled personnel and, if we are unable to retain or motivate key personnel or hire qualified personnel, we may not be able to maintain our operations or grow effectively.

 Our performance is largely dependent on the talents and efforts of highly skilled individuals.
-Our future success depends on our continuing ability to

-Our performance is largely dependent on the talents and efforts of highly skilled individuals.
 Our future success depends on our continuing ability to identify, hire, develop, motivate and retain highly skilled personnel for all areas of our organization.
 If we are unable to hire and train a sufficient number of qualified employees for any reason, we may not be able to implement our current initiatives or grow effectively.
 We have in the past maintained a rigorous, highly selective and time-consuming hiring process.
 We believe that our approach to hiring has significantly contributed to our success to date.
-If we do not success to date.
-If we do not selectively.
+If we do not succeed in attracting qualified personnel and retaining and motivating existing personnel, our existing operations may suffer and we may be unable to grow effectively.